The Late Show with Stephen Colbert will end next year

 The statement continued: “This is purely a financial decision against a challenging backdrop in late night.
 It is not related in any way to the show's performance, content or other matters happening at Paramount.”

-Colbert reportedly broke the news to the audience during the taping of tonight’s show, saying: “I want to let you know something I found out just last night.
+Colbert broke the news to the audience during the taping of Thursday night’s show, saying: “I want to let you know something I found out just last night.
 Next year will be our last season.
 The network will be ending The Late Show in May.”

+To resounding boos from his fans in the audience over the shows’ cancelation, the comedian and TV personality added, “Yeah!
+I share your feelings.
+It's the end of The Late Show on CBS.
+I'm not being replaced.
+This is all just going away.”

+The host did a spit-take after pointing out that Paramount was considering paying the president what he called a $50 million “bribe” as the company sought to complete a multi-billion-dollar deal with Skydance Media.

 The Independent has approached CBS for further comment.